miraheze/RequestSSL/README.md

-# RequestSSL
+# RequestCustomDomain
-An extension designed to automate requesting and generating SSL certificates.
+An extension designed to automate requesting custom domains.

 Based on ImportDump developed by Universal Omega.